- UI Design

 Design and Development

-I did interactive prototypes to help federal clients have more of a vision for product enhancements.
-After getting sign off it was up to me to collaborate with the technical folks to write Backbone.js code and navigate their development ecosystem to add new features and components.
-I focused not only on the design cohesion, but also Section 508 accessibility which hadn’t been a primary focus before.
+After getting sign off it was up to me to collaborate with the technical folks to write Backbone.js code.
+I focused not only on the design cohesion, but also Section 508 accessibility which hadn’t been part of development considerations before.
+From there, I built a new citation tool that pulled page metadata to generate formatted citations, and added more modern metadata formats in the application for site crawlers.

 I became well integrated with the engineering team and sought out for my design expertise and front-end development knowledge, bridging the gaps and becoming indispensable for the client.